Dai Dai by Shakira & Burna Boy: World Cup 2026 Official Song

 What Dai Dai Sounds and Looks Like

-Critics describe it as a catchy reggaetón-tinged Afrobeats track, an Afrobeats and Latin pop fusion designed for stadium play.
-The blend feels modern but instantly familiar to anyone who grew up with “Waka Waka” or “Hips Don’t Lie.”
+Critics describe Dai Dai as a catchy reggaetón-tinged Afrobeats track that blends Shakira’s Latin pop melodies, reggaetón rhythm sections, and Burna Boy’s Afrobeats grooves into a single football anthem.
+The result feels modern but instantly familiar to anyone who grew up with “Waka Waka” or “Hips Don’t Lie.”

-The Maracanã teaser shows Shakira dancing on the pitch in a royal blue miniskirt and bright yellow top, holding a soccer ball.
+The official music video, filmed at Maracanã Stadium, shows Shakira dancing on the pitch in a royal blue miniskirt and bright yellow top, holding the official 2026 World Cup match ball, the Trionda.
 Performers around her wear colors inspired by participating World Cup nations.
-The clip opens with four footballs, one for each Shakira World Cup contribution: 2006, 2010, 2014, and 2026.
+The video opens with four footballs, one for each of Shakira’s World Cup contributions: 2006, 2010, 2014, and 2026.
 It closes with fireworks and an aerial shot of the stadium with the words “We Are Ready.”

 Shakira’s World Cup Music History